 He spent thirty seven years as a citizen soldier, enlisting in 1956 in 1 Commando Company in Sydney, qualifying for the Green Beret, as a parachutist and other specialist courses and was commissioned in 1961.
 As the first Army Reserve Officer to be awarded a Defence Fellowship, he spent a year on full time duty during which time he visited the US and Europe (UK, Sweden, West Germany) and produced a major study on Mobilisation An outline record of its origin and development in respect of Land Forces.

-During his final army appointment, 1990-92, as Colonel Project Officer, Command and Staff College, Queenscliff, he updated his studies of mobilisation in the light of the Gulf War in a volume ‘Case Studies in Army Mobilisation’; his lectures to the College on ‘Mobilisation, the Benefits of Experience’ and ‘Mobilisation: The Gulf War in Prospect’, were published as SDSC Working Papers.
+During his final army appointment, 1990-92, as Colonel Project Officer, Command and Staff College, Queenscliff, he updated his studies of mobilization in the light of the Gulf War in a volume ‘Case Studies in Army Mobilization’; his lectures to the College on ‘Mobilization, the Benefits of Experience’ and ‘Mobilization: The Gulf War in Prospect’, were published as SDSC Working Papers.
 Jim was a fine officer and gentleman, a friend and mentor to many, and a great supporter of the Regiment and MURA.
 His funeral was held on Friday 7th July at the Collins Street Baptist Church.

 WOII Helmet "Max" Steininger